-- To undertake a study prior to designating an area as a heritage conservation district to: - a) assess the feasibility of establishing a heritage conservation district; - b) examine the character, appearance and cultural heritage significance of the study area including natural heritage features, landscape, vistas, contextual elements, road patterns and lot layout, buildings, structures and other property features to determine if the area warrants being preserved as a heritage conservation district; - recommend the geographic boundaries of the area to be designated and the objectives of the designation; - d) recommend the general content to be included in the plan; - e) identify any changes required to municipal plans and by-laws; and - f) share information with residents, property owners and the public at large as to the intent and scope of the study.
+4.5.2.6 To undertake a study prior to designating an area as a heritage conservation district to:

+- a) assess the feasibility of establishing a heritage conservation district; - b) examine the character, appearance and cultural heritage significance of the study area including natural heritage features, landscape, vistas, contextual elements, road patterns and lot layout, buildings, structures and other property features to determine if the area warrants being preserved as a heritage conservation district; - c) recommend the geographic boundaries of the area to be designated and the objectives of the designation; - d) recommend the general content to be included in the plan; - e) identify any changes required to municipal plans and by-laws; and - f) share information with residents, property owners and the public at large as to the intent and scope of the study.

 Markham may adopt an interim control by-law to prohibit alteration works, new construction or demolition on properties within the study area during the study period.
+Cultural heritage resources can be formally recognized either individually or in a cultural heritage landscape setting, such as a heritage conservation district.

-- To adopt a heritage conservation district plan for each designated heritage conservation district, to include: - a) a statement of the objectives of the district; - b) a statement explaining the cultural heritage value or interest of the district; - c) a description of the heritage attributes of the district and the contributing properties in the district; - d) policy statements, guidelines and procedures for achieving the stated objectives and for managing change in the district; - e) a description of the types of minor alterations that may be allowed without the need for obtaining a permit; and - f) any requirements pursuant to the Ontario Heritage Act.

-Once the heritage conservation district plan is adopted, the boundaries of the heritage conservation district shall be shown on Map 13 - Heritage Conservation Districts of this Plan and all properties within each district will be subject to the policies, guidelines and procedures of the respective plan.
+4.5.2.7 To adopt a heritage conservation district plan for each designated heritage conservation district , to include: a) a statement of the objectives of the district; b) a statement explaining the cultural heritage value or interest of the district; c) a description of the heritage attributes of the district and the contributing properties in the district; d) policy statements, guidelines and procedures for achieving the stated objectives and for managing change in the district; e) a description of the types of minor alterations that may be allowed without the need for obtaining a permit; and f) any requirements pursuant to the Ontario Heritage Act.
+Once the heritage conservation district plan is adopted, the boundaries o adopted, the boundaries of the heritage conservation district shall be shown on Map 13 - Heritage Conservation Districts of this Plan and all properties within each district will be subject to the policies, guidelines and procedures of the respective plan.

-4.5.2.8 To adopt a corresponding secondary plan for each designated heritage conservation district, where appropriate, to support the objectives and policies of the heritage conservation district plan.

-4.5.2.9 To designate all cemeteries of cultural heritage significance under the Ontario Heritage Act, including vegetation and landscape of historic, aesthetic and contextual value to ensure effective protection and conservation in their original location.
+- 4.5.2.8 To adopt a corresponding secondary plan for each designated heritage conservation district, where appropriate, to support the objectives and policies of the heritage conservation district plan. - 4.5.2.9 To designate all cemeteries of cultural heritage significance under the Ontario Heritage Act, including vegetation and landscape of historic, aesthetic and contextual value to ensure effective protection and conservation in their original location.